Chile is one of the few nations to have taken strong action to reduce children’s exposure to unhealthy food advertising.

 In Chile, an advertisement is considered directed to children where 20% or more of the audience are children under the age of 14.
 The use of animated characters, children’s voices, cartoons, toys, children’s music, animals, child figures and depictions of situations common to a child’s daily life (such as school) are also considered.

-In the food industry codes, an advertisement is ‘directed primarily to children’ in Australia where children represent 35% or more of the audience.
+In the food industry codes in Australia, an advertisement is considered ‘directed primarily to children’ where children represent 25% or more of the audience.
 In Australia, advertisements that include cartoons, animations or emojis are often not considered advertising to children but instead advertisers say they appeal to an adult’s sense of nostalgia for childhood.

 Definition of ‘unhealthy’ food